 Action Changes Things – ACT!
 (Can you tell my affinity for acronyms?)
 Action is the fuel that drives any change within our lives or business.
 It’s not enough to just plan a strategy and have a meeting about it – we need to act on our intentions too.
 As Newton’s first law of motion states, “Every object will remain at rest or in uniform motion in a straight line unless compelled to change its state by the action of an external force”.
 So be that external force and observe its ripple effect!

-And finally, if we’re doing everything right, we should be seeing positive results that drive the success of the business.
+And finally, if we’re doing everything right, we should see positive results that drive the success of the business.
 Where the results fall short of our expectations, we need to review and reflect on the above.
 Have we done what we said we’d do?
 Were our efforts directed toward an activity that was not as efficient?
-These are the things we need to continuously assess as we strive toward progress.
+These are the things we need to assess continuously as we strive toward progress.

 So, there you have it!
 Success driven by fear is the way to go.
 While there are many other components to this equation, focus, effort and action are Castaway’s Golden 3.